International Workers' Day: Egypt

 In Egypt, 1 May is known as Labour Day and is considered a paid holiday.
 The President of Egypt traditionally presides over the celebrations.

 Ethiopia

 In Ethiopia, 1 May is a public holiday and celebrated as Worker's Day.
+May day was most often celebrated under the previous government of the Derg and the People's Democratic Republic of Ethiopia.

 Ghana

 1 May is a holiday in Ghana.
 It is a day to celebrate all workers across the country.
 It is celebrated with a parade by trade unions and labour associations.
 The parades are normally addressed by the Secretary General of the trade union congress and by regional secretaries in the regions.
 Workers from different workplaces through banners and T-shirts identify their companies.

 Kenya

 In Kenya, 1 May is a public holiday and celebrated as Labour Day.
 It is a big day addressed by the leaders of the workers' umbrella union body – the Central Organisation of Trade Unions (COTU).
-The Cabinet Secretary in charge of Ministry of Labour and Social Protection (and occasionally the President) address the workers.
+The Cabinet Secretary in charge of Ministry of Labour and Social Protection (and occasionally the president) address the workers.
 Each year, the government approves (and increases) the minimum wage on Labour Day.